tylernygrendc/revised-workspace/readme.md

 Building a chrome extension as a single, large javascript file is a bad way of doing things.
 This revised workspace compiles modular `src` content to a compiled `dist` output.
 It is for a **very** specific application, but I'm building it with reusability in mind.
 This project may prove useful in other web applications where the majority of computing occurs on-device.

+Please note: I am now using this revised workspace to build a project.
+I will be stopping direct work on this repository for now, but will copy over changes and new features as they come.

 ## Getting Started

 Download the [latest release](https://github.com/tylernygrendc/revised-workspace.git/releases/tag/v0.10`) or clone this repository with: